gvilarino/docker-workshop/3-docker-compose/README.md

 docker-compose build
 ```

-You'll see a familiar output.
+You'll see some familiar output.
 After it's finished, do:

 ```
 docker images